 New Orleans Baptist Theological Seminary in New Orleans, Louisiana (1917);

-Gateway Seminary of the Southern Baptist Convention in Mill Valley, California (1944);
+Gateway Seminary of the Southern Baptist Convention in Ontario, California (1944);

 The Southeastern Baptist Theological Seminary in Wake Forest, North Carolina (1951); and

 Midwestern Baptist Theological Seminary in Kansas City, Missouri (1957).